xzer/lift-isnippet/README.md

 Q: How to use it?

-A: There is a sample built in the source, just download it and run(by maven).
+A: There is a sample built in the source, just download it and run(See RunWebApp.scala).
 And you can package it to a jar and put it in your classpath, unfortunately since I started this project just recently, there is no a maven repository hosting it yet.